Governance & Policies

 CSI maintains email for the College Community through the CSI mail server, mail.csi.cuny.edu.
 The College does not support in any way other email servers and indeed asks the college community's cooperation in not running any email servers on its LAN.

-Written requests for authorization for connecting a server to CSI's LAN should be made by an appropriate Vice President and sent to the Vice President for the Office of Technology Systems with a copy to the network administrator.
+Written requests for authorization for connecting a server to CSI's LAN should be made by an appropriate Vice President and sent to the Vice President for the Office of Information Technology Services with a copy to the network administrator.

-To obtain authorization the following information must be included in the request to the Office Technology Systems' network administrator:
+To obtain authorization the following information must be included in the request to the Office Information Technology Services' network administrator:

 Name of server administrator: